sebelga/gstore-node/README.md

 ```

 #### Update()
-To update a Model, call `Model.update(args)`.
+To update a Model, call `Model.update(...args);`
 This will get the entity from the Datastore, update its data with the ones passed and save it back to the Datastore (after validating the data).
 The update() method has the following parameters

 - id : the id of the entity to update